The Importance of the FOGO Program in New South Wales

 Implementation Timeline

-The rollout of the FOGO program is structured to allow adequate preparation and adaptation:
+The rollout of the FOGO program is structured to ensure sufficient preparation and adaptation:

-This phased approach ensures that both the infrastructure and community readiness are developed to support the program's success.
+This phased approach ensures that the necessary infrastructure and community readiness are developed.
+These steps are vital for the program's success.

 Challenges in Implementing FOGO Services

-While the benefits of the FOGO program are clear, its implementation presents several challenges:
+While the benefits of the FOGO program are clear, implementing it presents several challenges:

 Infrastructure Development: Establishing the necessary collection and processing facilities to handle increased organic waste volumes.